Hamilton Health Center Women, Infants, and Children (WIC) Program

 - Children enrolled in WIC are more likely to have a regular source of medical care and have more up-to-date immunizations

 The WIC Program of Hamilton Health Center has grown significantly throughout its history.
 Since 2007, the caseload assignment has grown by over 9%.
-The program is currently serving 6400 participants in Dauphin County and the need for services is growing.
+Our Harrisburg Pa WIC center is currently serving 6400 participants in Dauphin County and the need for services is growing.
 Participants are served at three main sites (one is located in the Upper Dauphin area) and five strategically-located satellite sites throughout the county to ensure easy access to benefits for those with transportation issues.

 The growth of the program seen in the last decade has been contributed in-part by several outreach campaigns.
 Some of these campaigns include radio, television, billboards, mass mailing, bus ads and grocery cart ads.
 The most successful campaign has been the use of bus ads.
 These ads run consecutively for several month in the city of Harrisburg and some outlying areas, and have contributed greatly to WIC’s visibility in the community and help to improve participation levels every year.